-This Protocol only applies for families applies outside of normal admissions; it only applies to in year admissions.
+This Protocol only applies for families applies outside of normal point of entry admissions; it only applies to in year admissions.

-- a) children either subject to a Child in Need Plan or a Child Protection Plan or having had a Child in Need Plan or a Child Protection Plan within 12 months at the point of being referred to the Protocol: - b) children living in a refuge or in other Relevant Accommodation at the point of being referred to the Protocol; - c) children from the criminal justice system; - d) children in alternative provision who need to be reintegrated into mainstream education or who have been permanently excluded but are deemed suitable for mainstream education; - e) children with special educational needs (but without an Education, Health and Care plan), disabilities or medical conditions; - f) children who are carers; - g) children who are homeless; - h) children in formal kinship care arrangements; - i) children of, or who are, Gypsies, Roma, Travellers, refugees, and asylum seekers; - j) children who have been refused a school place on the grounds of their challenging behaviour and referred to the Protocol in accordance with paragraph 3.10 of this Code; - k) children for whom a place has not been sought due to exceptional circumstances; - I) children who have been out of education for four or more week where it can be demonstrated that there are no places available at any school within a reasonable distance of their home.
-This does not include circumstances where a suitable place has been offered to a child and this has not been accepted; and - m) previously looked after children for whom the local authority has been unable to promptly secure a school place
+- a) Children either subject to a Child in Need Plan or a Child Protection Plan or having had a Child in Need Plan or a Child Protection Plan within 12 months at the point of being referred to the Protocol; - b) Children living in a refuge or in other Relevant Accommodation at the point of being referred to the Protocol; - c) Children from the criminal justice system; - d) Children in alternative provision who need to be reintegrated into mainstream education or who have been permanently excluded but are deemed suitable for mainstream education; - e) Children with special educational needs (but without an Education, Health and Care plan), disabilities or medical conditions; - f) Children who are carers; - g) Children who are homeless; - h) Children in formal kinship care arrangements; - i) Children of, or who are, Gypsies, Roma, Travellers, refugees, and asylum seekers; - j) Children who have been refused a school place on the grounds of their challenging behaviour and referred to the Protocol in accordance with paragraph 3.10 of this Code; - k) Children for whom a place has not been sought due to exceptional circumstances; - I) Children who have been out of education for four or more week where it can be demonstrated that there are no places available at any school within a reasonable distance of their home.
+This does not include circumstances where a suitable place has been offered to a child and this has not been accepted; and m) Previously looked after children for whom the local authority has been unable to promptly secure a school place